-The Prison Rape Elimination Act (PREA) audit of the Community Resources for Justice (CRJ) McGrath House facility in Boston MA took place on October 27-28, 2020.
+The Prison Rape Elimination Act (PREA) audit of the Community Resources for Justice (CRJ) LightHouse facility in Buffalo, NY, took place on May 24-25, 2021.
 The audit was conducted by Mr. Jack Fitzgerald, United States Department of Justice Certified PREA Auditor.
-McGrath House is one of CRJ's eight adult residential reentry programs that support men and women leaving correctional environments.
+LightHouse is one of CRJ's eight adult residential reentry programs that support men and women leaving correctional environments.
 By providing structure and supportive living and access to education, treatment, and employment, they hope to provide a smooth transition from an institutional setting to living in the community.
-CRJ has broadened its mission through the years, but its experience with serving the criminal Justice clients can be traced back to 1878.
-Today, the Social Justice Services division, which encompasses McGrath House, is one of a three-part organization that makes up CRJ.
+CRJ has broadened its mission through the years, but its experience with serving criminal Justice clients can be traced back to 1878.
+Today, the Social Justice Services division, which encompasses LightHouse, is one of a three-part organization that makes up CRJ.
 The agency's Community Strategies Division looks to support adults with developmental and intellectual disabilities.
 The third portion of the agency, the Crime and Justice Institute, is committed to improving public safety and justice delivery throughout the country.
 The Crime and Justice Institute completes research, provides technical assistance, and supports policy and legislative change on many issues in both the adult and juvenile justice arenas.

-The Auditor and Community Resources for Justice began discussions on McGrath House's PREA Audit's potential dates in June of 2020.
-The facility was previously audited four years earlier in 2016 when it was a federally funded program.
-The program has been reopened for about 18 months.
-A contract for Auditing Services was finalized in August 2020.
-The Auditor provided an Audit Notice in two languages to the facility.
-The Facility Administrator posted the notice in English and Spanish, the two most common languages spoken at McGrath House.
+The Auditor and Community Resources for Justice began discussions on LightHouse's PREA Audit's potential dates in December of 2020.
+A contract for Auditing Services was finalized on March 31, 2021.
+The Auditor provided an audit notice in two languages to the facility.
+The Facility Administrator posted the notice in English and Spanish, the two most common languages spoken at LightHouse.
 The Auditor was provided with a picture of the postings up six weeks in advance of the Auditor's planned site visit.
-The notice provides residents with information about the audit, how to contact the Auditor and the mail's confidential nature.
+The notice provides residents with information about the audit, how to contact the Auditor, and the mail's confidential nature.
 The notice did not result in any confidential communication from staff, residents, or other interested parties.
-The original date of audit was postponed the day before it began after a staff person tested positive for COVID-19.
-The audit was moved two weeks later at the request of CRJ and in consultation with the Massachusetts Department of Health.